nicolasdeory/firelight/README.md

 - When the game loads, open the program
 - Enjoy the lights!

+## Roadmap / Planned Features
+- Animation sets for each champion
+- Effects for summoner spells
+- Effects for items
+- Razer Chroma integration

 ## Contributing
 Check out the [contributing guide](CONTRIBUTING.md).
 Help is greatly appreciated for implementing animations for multiple champions.